HexaCubist/thermal-print/README.md

 \
 ![Uses HTML](https://forthebadge.com/images/badges/uses-html.svg)

-A Quick and dirty tool to easily print rich text and images on supported thermal printers.
+A quick and dirty tool to easily print rich text and images on supported thermal printers.
 Designed to work on whatever size paper you might have and give you as best as possible a good idea of what will come out of the printer.

  Use at [https://thermalprint.zac.nz/](https://thermalprint.zac.nz/)